MJoergen/nexys4ddr/offloader/README.md

 The Nexys 4 DDR board uses a Xilinx FPGA, and the toolchain is called [Vivado](https://www.xilinx.com/support/download.html).
 Use the Webpack edition, because it is free to use.
+I'm using version 2018.2, but anythig newer than that is fine too.

 ## Recommended additional information ##